You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Set Score Range (if scoring is set to Numerical Range).

-Essay Grading Category
+Assignment Grading Category

-To Setup Essays in Blueprint click here.
+To Configure Assignments in BluePrint click here.

 Feedback